 Hall Creek Tree Care

-Description: Join Friends of Trees to help revitalize Hall Creek in the heart of Beaverton.
-This event is part of a broader creek restoration project being completed by the City of Beaverton to improve water quality and beautify the area.
-We'll be mulching all recently planted trees and shrubs to prepare them for survival during the warmer summer months!
+Friends of Trees revitalization of Hall Creek in the heart of Beaverton.
+This event was part of a broader creek restoration project being completed by the City of Beaverton to improve water quality and beautify the area.
+Mulched recently planted trees and shrubs to prepare them for survival during the warmer summer months!

 Native Planting Event

-The City of Beaverton will join Friends of Trees and volunteers for a Green Space Native Planting event on Saturday, January 23 at Barrows Meadows.
+The City of Beaverton joined Friends of Trees and volunteers for a Green Space Native Planting event on Saturday, January 23 at Barrows Meadows.
 This 2.5 acre site is a wetland meadow which has been overgrown with invasive species, mostly reed canary grass and blackberry.
-This will be the sixth year of the restoration here.
-We will be planting bare root and live stake trees and shrubs.
-Please join us and see how native plants are transforming this site.
+This is the sixth year of the restoration here.
+Planting of bare root and live stake trees and shrubs.
+See how native plants are transforming this site.

 Hall creek restoration plantings

 The second stage of replanting the Hall creek pedestrian path got a makeover of native plants and trees, with 40 new trees planted and numerous water quality and erosion control shrubs with the help of about 65 volunteers.
 We had a great turnout and the results were excellent.
 The planting of native trees and shrubs add many benefits to the Hall Creek path.
 These plants will help control erosion on the banks of the creek, while also helping to filter rainwater before it ever enters the stormwater system.
 These plants will also help native species of birds and other animals to thrive.
 In addition to their usefulness, the native plants will provide a great way to enjoy the beautiful scenery that is unique to the Pacific Northwest while you are commuting to work, school, or play.